tmax818/sinatra-wiki-project/CONTRIBUTING.md

 # Contributing

-I would be shocked and honored to receive a pull requests from anyone.
+I would be honored to receive a pull requests from anyone.
 By participating in this project, you agree to abide by the [code of conduct].

 [code of conduct]: /CODE_OF_CONDUCT.md